cnguy/kayn/README.md

   I made it so that the default is 'RANKED_SOLO_5x5' (or 'TEAM_BUILDER_RANKED_SOLO') if 'type' is not passed in.
 */
-k.getChallengers({ region: 'na' }, rprint) // get challengers from ranked solo queue ladder k.getChallengers({ region: 'na', options: {
+k.League.challengers({ region: 'na' }, rprint) // get challengers from ranked solo queue ladder k.League.challengers({ region: 'na', options: {
   type: 'RANKED_FLEX_SR'
 }}, rprint) // get challengers from ranked flex ladder k.Match.get({ id: 2459973154 }, rprint) // includes timeline by default